 - in controlled airspace

-- below 2000 ft above aerodrome level within 3 nm of a registered or certified aerodrome, or
+- below 2000 ft above aerodrome level within 3 nm of a certified aerodrome, or

 - below 1000 ft above ground level over a populous area.